neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Configuration.rst

 ``PackageStates.php``
   Contains a list of packages and their current state, for  example if they are active or not.
-Don't edit this file directly, rather use the *flow3* command line tool do activate and deactivate packages.
+Don't edit this file directly, rather use the *flow* command line tool do activate and deactivate packages.

 ``Caches.yaml``